-I’m Tyler Speegle and I’ve been calling this little URL my home since 2014.
-Since then, I’ve spent time writing articles here, as well as places like The Huffington Post, The Blaze, Relevant Magazine, and others.
+I’m Tyler Speegle and I’m a writer, reader, doer, and dreamer.
+Since 2014, I’ve written articles here, as well as places like The Huffington Post, The Blaze, Relevant Magazine, LearnStash, and others.

 Today, our little family of four lives in Charlotte, NC and we call Elevation Church home.
 Life is full and fast these days which is why I’m doing my best to keep my soul light and my rhythms slow.
 Which leads me to the topic of…